 Giulia Cenci is the new protagonist of the Duel cycle with the solo show Iron Heel, a dialectical duel between the young Tuscan artist and Arturo Martini’s masterpiece from the permanent collection of the Museo Novecento.

 Duel is a dialectical duel between international artists and the works of the permanent collection of the Museo Novecento.
-The protagonist of this season is Giulia Cenci (Cortona, 1988), the finalist at the Maxxi Bvlgari Prize 2020.
-In the solo show IRON HEEL, the young artist has chosen to start a dialogue with the bronze sculpture Leone di Monterosso – Chimera by Arturo Martini.
+The protagonist of this new appointment in the cycle is Giulia Cenci (Cortona, 1988), finalist at the Maxxi Bvlgari Prize 2020.
+In the Iron Heel exhibition, the young artist has chosen to trigger a dialogue with the bronze sculpture Leone di Monterosso – Chimera by Arturo Martini.

-Giulia Cenci attacks the industrial progress and the technological superpower with a criticism that expresses itself through a reverse mechanism: showing the ruins of civilization industrial, the finds of mechanized agriculture and the corpses of a failed civilization, the artist, as a new demiurge, reassembles the pieces collected in this disaster, to restore life with them to disturbing figures, in whose forms and appearance all the failure of modern society is revealed.
+A critique, the one of Giulia Cenci, of industrial progress and the technological superpower that is expressed through a reverse mechanism: showing the ruins of industrial civilization, the finds of mechanized agriculture, the corpses of a failed civilization, the artist as a new demiurge reassembles the pieces collected in this disaster, to restore life with them to disturbing figures, in whose forms and appearance all the failure of modern society is revealed.